thetestspecimen/linux-notes/git.md

 ## Clone a remote repository and commit a file

+>Please note that as of 1st October 2020 GitHub started using 'main' instead
+>of 'master' as the primary/default branch name.
+I have therefore followed this
+>convention below.
+However, if you want to use 'master' just replace 'main' with
+>'master' in what follows

 Go to the main folder where you want the repository cloned

 	git clone git@github.com:thetestspecimen/linux-notes.git